 O.Preservation/trusted recovery of secure state Preserve the secure state of the system in the event of a secure component failure and/or recover to a secure state.
 O.Sufficient backup storage and effective restoration Provide sufficient backup storage and effective restoration to ensure that the system can be recreated.

 4.2.3 Cryptography

-O.Non-repudiation Prevent user from avoiding accountability for sending a message by providing evidence that the user sent the message.
-(Security Levels 3 and 4). ------------------- -- communication traffic Control (e.g., reroute or discard) communication traffic from an unknown source to prevent potential damage. uamage.
+O Nan manualiation D (1.11) Prevent user from avoiding accountability for sending a message by providing evidence that the user sent the message.
+(Security Levels 3 and 4).

 4.2.4 External attacks